Just because you had a tick does not mean you get Lyme. That’s why it’s important to understand what the disease is and how it is transferred.

 How Do Dogs Get Lyme Disease?

 Not every tick carries the Lyme bacterium, Borrelia burgdorferi.
 The Lyme organism is transmitted through the bite of the black-legged tick, also known as the deer or bear tick.
-But even if a black-legged tick does bite, the tick must be attached for four hours before it can “download” the organism from its saliva glands into the animal.
+But even if a black-legged tick does bite, the tick must be attached for at least four hours before it can “download” the organism from its saliva glands into the animal.

 When removing the tick from a pet or human, the ones that cause a red ring and lots of reaction when removed are the most concerning.
-One dose of Doxycycline 250 mg given the same day the suspect tick is removed will clear the organism if it has been downloaded into skin.

 Why Does Lyme Disease Cause Lameness?